-put the whole console into write n node?
-Activate pre-selector keys FDR, MUTE, KNOB/ENC, SWIT/SW (or press the ALL/CLR key) and press automation mode WRITE (make sure you have TOUCH RECORD active in order to record any changes against timecode). put all faders into write mode?
-Select FDR as pre-selector and press WRITE underneath in order to put all faders into write mode (make sure you have TOUCH RECORD active in order to record any changes against timecode). <option></option> There is an optional setting (see menu "Automation Options...", "Control Modes", "Mode Enable sets non-selected to READ", also refer to chapter 5.21.2) which determines whether the non-selected functions (e.g. MUTE , KNOB / ENC , SWIT / SW ) will change their state to READ or whether they don't change their automation state when putting the faders into WRITE. put a group of faders into write n Select FDR as pre-selector (section ENABLE MODES ) and create a gang of the channels that should change their automation mode to Write.
-Then toggle through the automation modes by pressing the AUTO MODE key on any of the linked channels several times, until the automation state indication on the TFT says "W" (make sure you have TOUCH RECORD active in order to record any changes against timecode). use "Rehearse" mode?
-Note: Basically you just have to switch off the RECORD key.
+...put the whole console into write mode?

+Activate preselector keys FDR REC, MUTE, KNOB, SWIT (or press the ALL/CLR key) and press automation mode WRITE (make sure you have TOUCH RECORD active in order to record any changes against timecode).

+...put all faders into write mode?

+Select FDR REC as preselector and press WRITE underneath in order to put all faders into write mode (make sure you have TOUCH RECORD active in order to record any changes against timecode).

+There is an optional setting (see menu 'Automation Options...', 'Control Modes', 'Mode Enable sets non-selected to READ', also refer to chapter 5.21.2) which determines whether the non-selected functions (e.g. MUTE, KNOB, SWIT) will change their state to READ or whether they don't change their automation state when putting the faders into WRITE.

+...put a group of faders into write mode?

+Select FDR REC as preselector (section ENABLE MODES) and create a gang of the channels that should change their automation mode to Write.
+Then toggle through the automation modes by pressing the AUTO MODE key on any of the linked channels several times, until the automation state indication on the TFT says 'W' (make sure you have TOUCH RECORD active in order to record any changes against timecode).

+...use 'Rehearse' mode?

+Basically you just have to switch off the RECORD key.
 This will prevent all upcoming touches from switching into recording.
 To rehearse some settings, you will normally have HOLD on, since you want your settings to stay when you physically un-touch an object.
-In this way you will see all objects you changed in order to rehearse some alternate settings indicating "held" state, either by underlined values (Vistonics module) or in the fader case by the displayed dB values.
-You can now stop the tape, rewind, and all objects will stay "held".
-Now you activate the HOLD key from the pre- selectors of the section GLOBAL RECORD ( PUNCH IN / PUNCH OUT ) and play the tape again.
-When you press the PUNCH IN or PUNCH OUT key, you will now put all your rehearse mode, you will always hear what you see.
-However, if you want to switch over and hear the underlying original mix, simply activate the PLAY MIX key. correct a mix pass and let the aut omation take over whenever the level matches?
+In this way you will see all objects you changed in order to rehearse some alternate settings indicating 'held' state, either by underlined values (Vistonics module) or in the fader case by the displayed dB values.
+You can now stop the tape, rewind, and all objects will stay 'held'.
+Now you activate the HOLD key from the preselectors of the section GLOBAL RECORD (PUNCH-IN / PUNCH-OUT) and play the tape again.
+When you press the PUNCH-IN or PUNCH-OUT key, you will now put all your rehearsed objects in and out of recording.

+If objects are moved in rehearse mode, you will always hear what you see.
+However, if you want to switch over and hear the underlying original mix, simply activate the PLAY MIX key.

+...correct a mix pass and let the automation take over whenever the level matches?

 Select WRITE TO...: LEVEL MATCH.
 Please note that these WRITE TO... keys will only affect automated objects after they are punched out.
 This is to prevent unwanted punch-outs while you are still touching an object and doing corrections.
-In order to move e.g. a fader manually over the point of level match and make it punch-out upon level match, you need to punch-out first and afterwards touch the fader again "without the automation detecting the touch".
+In order to move e.g. a fader manually over the point of level match and make it punch-out upon level match, you need to punch-out first and afterwards touch the fader again 'without the automation detecting the touch'.
 This means you will have to hold down the AUTO MODE modifier key when touching the fader again.
 Now you can move the fader towards the point of expected level match.
 As soon as this level is reached, this fader will stop recording.